sgladstone/com.pogstone.youthregistration/README.md

 Version of CiviCRM tested: 4.3.5

 NOTE: This extension is no longer maintained.
-I recommend using the CiviCRM-WebForm integration module instead. https://civicrm.org/extensions/webform-civicrm-integration  (And consider sponsoring imrovements to that module.)
+I recommend using the CiviCRM-WebForm integration module instead. https://civicrm.org/extensions/webform-civicrm-integration  (And consider sponsoring improvements to that module.)

 Directions: